Deesingh92/MSP-3-UFC-Champions/README.md

 ### Accessibility

-    Keyboard Navigation: Guarantee seamless navigation using only the keyboard.
-Every interactive element, from quiz questions to buttons, should be accessible and operable via keyboard controls.

     Focus States: Implement clear and visible focus states for interactive elements.
 Users navigating with a keyboard should easily identify which element is currently in focus, ensuring a smooth and intuitive experience.

-    Screen Reader Compatibility: Ensure compatibility with screen readers by appropriately labeling and structuring quiz content.
+    Screen Reader Compatibility: Ensure compatibility with screen readers by appropriately labeling and structuring app content.
 Use semantic HTML elements and provide alternative text for images and media, enhancing the experience for users with visual impairments.

     Color Contrast: Prioritize sufficient color contrast between text and background elements to enhance readability for users with visual impairments.
 Regularly test color combinations to meet accessibility guidelines.